roeegro/SwimFix/OpenPose Train Setup Guide.md

 For annotating our data we used the [coco-annotator](https://github.com/jsbroks/coco-annotator) repository which is cloned in the root directory under the name `coco-annotator`.
  We recommend you to use it as well - you can check out [this](https://docs.google.com/document/d/1CnZHzUDVSLxYTczuYnHGJrh37uqOqPRSNcRDbleLI5w/edit?usp=sharing) guide we wrote regarding installation and correct usage.

-1. Use the above annotator (or any other annotator) in order to annotate your data in the correct format.
+1. Use the above annotator (or any other annotator) in order to annotate your data in the [COCO Format](http://cocodataset.org/#format-data).
-2. Export the annotated data to a JSON file in a [COCO Format](http://cocodataset.org/#format-data) to `dataset/COCO/cocoapi/annotations/` folder and name it `person_keypoints_custom.json` .
+2. Export the annotations to a JSON file in a to `dataset/COCO/cocoapi/annotations/` folder and name it ` .
 3. Copy the [dataset folder](#step-0---data-import) from step 0 to `dataset/COCO/cocoapi/images/` folder.

 At the end of this step you should have: